RmigD/festinaepaper/README.md

 - Wind direction (changes to strong wind icon when there is strong wind - You don't even need to look outside!!)
 - Moon phase
 - Current weather icon (big!
 You can see it from at least 3 meters away.
 Maybe more, but my room is small, so can't test)
-- Current temperature, and a convenienc arrow to tell you if the temperature will rise or fall.
+- Current temperature, and a convenient arrow to tell you if the temperature will rise or fall.
 No more guessing!
 - Current weather description
 - Forecast for 3, 6 and 9 hours from "now", with forecasted temperature and icon.
 - Extended weather forecast.
 Splits the text in two, which sometimes isn't enough (proof below).